 Reachout Women’s Center offers limited obstetrical ultrasounds.
 Our medical staff will measure the baby’s heartbeat, determine the estimated gestational age and provide proof of pregnancy during these appointments.
-Clients will also receive a photo printed of their baby.
+Clients will also receive a printed photo of their baby.
 All ultrasounds are done under the direction and supervision of a licensed physician.

 The following requirements must be met to have an ultrasound performed at